Hurricane Orlene set to strike Mexico on Monday

 AccuWeather forecasters say the storm is on a path to bring heavy rain and gusty winds to portions of Mexico.
 Photo courtesy of National Oceanic and Atmospheric Administration

-Orlene, which formed early Thursday, was almost over Mexico's Islas of Marias archipelago on Sunday night with expectations for it to reach mainland within the warning area sometime on Monday.
+Orlene, which formed early Thursday, was on Monday causing hurricane conditions on Mexico's Las Islas Marias archipelago, the National Hurricane Center said.

-The forecasters said in their 9 p.m.
-MDT update that the storm was located 15 miles southwest of Las Islas Marias and 85 miles northwest of Cabo Corrientes.
-It was crawling north at 8 mph while packing winds of 105 mph with higher gusts.
+The forecasters said in their 12 a.m.
+MDT update that the storm was located 15 miles north of Las Islas Marias and was crawling north at 8 mph while packing winds of 105 mph with higher gusts.

-The storm has undergone weakening from 12 hours ago when forecasters said it was a Category 4 hurricane with sustained winds of 125 mph.
+The storm has undergone weakening from Sunday morning when forecasters said it was a Category 3 hurricane with sustained winds of 125 mph.

 Now a Category 2 storm, Orlene is expected to further weaken Monday but is forecast to remain a hurricane when it reaches southwestern Mexico.

-"Rapid weakening is forecast after Orlene moves onshore, and the system should dissipated on Tuesday," it said.
+"Rapid weakening is forecast after Orlene moves onshore, and the system should dissipate on Tuesday," it said.

 A hurricane warning was in effect for Las Islas Marias and the coast of mainland Mexico from San Blas to Mazatlan.
 Hurricane watch was in effect for the coast of mainland Mexico from Playa Perula to San Blas and the coast of mainland Mexico from Mazatlan to Bahia Tempehuaya.